Help us preserve the wilderness character of the Quetico Superior canoe country for future generations. Donate>

 FIRE UPDATES:

-Park and entry point closures, campfire restrictions, history of fire in designated wilderness areas and forests of Minnesota/Canada border lakes region.
+Wildfire updates, park and entry point closures, campfire restrictions.
+Learn more about prescribed burns, and the history of fire in the wilderness of Minnesota/Canada border lakes region.
 More >

 PARKS & REGIONS